 Task Suitability

-If a larger size is not a must in terms of your task requirements and your preference leans towards a larger breed, strongly reflect how practical this would be in a café or when out and about.
-Deliberate the behaviours you will need your dog to perform and where.
-For example, if you require your dog to alert you if a stranger is at your door then any size dog could facilitate this.
-In addition, a large dog may not be suitable for you and your capabilities.
-In some cases, a bigger, stronger dog may not be appropriate if you have certain medical issues.
+If a larger dog is not essential for your task requirements, but you prefer a larger breed, carefully consider how practical this would be in everyday situations, such as visiting a café or navigating public spaces.
+Think about the behaviours your dog will need to perform and where.
+For example, if you need your dog to alert you to a stranger at the door, any size dog could fulfil this role.
+Additionally, consider whether a large dog would suit your physical capabilities, as a bigger, stronger dog may not be appropriate if you have certain medical conditions.

 Each individual’s situation is different, so dependent upon your circumstances and mental health requirements, the demands of raising a puppy may be too much for someone without extra family support.
 The commitment that is required to successfully raise a puppy to give it the best chance to become an assistance dog may be too much pressure.
 In this case trying to find a suitable older dog may be a better option.